-DIY Gnome Ornaments using Scrap Yarn
+DIY Gnome Christmas Ornaments using Scrap Yarn

-I was inspired to make a DIY version of those adorable gnomes after seeing so many images of gnomes online.
-Although I didn’t have any faux fur lying around which is typically what they are made with, I didn’t let that stop me!
-Looking through my stash of supplies, I decided all my leftover scrap yarn has got to be good for something.
+Although I didn’t have any faux fur in my craft stash (which is typically what they are made with), I didn’t let that stop me!
+Looking through my supplies, I decided all my leftover scrap yarn has got to be good for something.

 If you’re also on the gnome-crafting wagon, we have this DIY gnome wine bottle bag you could make this year as well.

-How to Make Christmas Ornament Gnomes:
+How to Make Christmas Gnome Ornaments:

 Making the Pom-Pom with Scrap Yarn

+We’re going to start by making a large pompom to form the beard.
 Take one end of the yarn and begin wrapping it loosely around the palm of your hand, approximately 50 times.

 Cut a 5” long strand and secure that around the wrapped yarn, removing your hand.